Website Resource Requirements

 These should be provided as vector artwork whenever possible.

-A common format is Adobe Illustrator EPS.
+A common format is Adobe Illustrator EPS or SVG.
 If you have had your logo created by a graphic designer or a printer – they should be able to provide this file type.

 Important: Please ensure they convert all fonts to paths prior to output.